-Our aim is to understand the role of the upper gastrointestinal tract and dietary nutrients in appetite regulation and also in digestive discomfort.
+Our aim is to understand the effects of dietary nutrients in the upper gastrointestinal tract and the relationship with appetite regulation.

 Our research has established:

 - Key roles for GI motor and hormone functions in energy intake regulation in humans.

 - That very small amounts of specific nutrients (e.g. fatty acids or amino acids) have major appetite-suppressant and glucose regulation effects.